Towards High Resolution Probabilistic Coastal Inundation Forecasting from Sparse Observations: Experiment

 \subsection{Dataset}

 To train \dflood{}, we downloaded inundation data of the Eastern Shore, Virginia from Tidewatch Maps~\citep{Loftis2019tidewatch,Loftis2022tidewatch}; a street-level inundation mapping tool developed by the Virginia Institute of Marine Science (VIMS).
 It utilizes the open-source hydro-dynamic model, SCHISM \citep{zhang2016seamless} as the engine, and provides~36 hour inundation forecast maps with a 12 hour update frequency.
 We used this dataset due to its high spatial resolution, coverage of areas affected by coastal inundation, and lack of other publicly available inundation datasets.
+Moreover, using it as training data allows \dflood{} to learn to make forecasts from a physics-based hydro-dynamic model.
+The dataset will be shared upon request.

-We downloaded 89 days (March 28, 2024 to June 24, 2024) of hourly inundation data of the area.
+We downloaded 89 days (March 28, 2024 to June 24, 2024) of hourly inundation data of our study area.
 The data comes in a raster geo-database format with a pixel resolution of $10m \times 10m$ and provides inundation level at each pixel in feet.
 We resampled the data to a pixel resolution of $30m \times 30m$.
-We then consider different square-shaped patches of size: $16 \times 16$, $64 \times 64$, $80 \times 80$, and $96 \times 96$.
-Each patch $P_k$ has a time series of inundation levels denoted by ${}_k\xb^0_t \in \RR^{D \times D}$, where $D$ is the length of one side of the patch.
-We aim to train \dflood{} to forecast inundation levels on multiple patches.
+We then consider different square-shaped patches.
+Each patch $P_k$ has a time series of inundation levels denoted by ${}_k\xb^0_t \in \RR^{D \times D}$, where $D \in \{16,64,80,96\}$ is the side length of the patch.
+We also used digital elevation data \citep{DigitalElevation2021} for the same area.
+We resampled the elevation data to the same resolution and then aligned it with our inundation data.
+It serves as spatial context (i.e., elevation of patch $P_k$ denoted as $\sbb_k$) within \dflood{}.

-We have used 81 days (1944 timesteps, each of length 1-hour) of data for training, 1 day (24 timesteps) of data for validation, and 7 days (168 timesteps) of data for testing.
-Note that, when we utilize $K$ number of patches, the total number of both training and testing timesteps are multiplied by $K$.
-In our forecasting task, we use context window of $12$ hours, and then predict the inundation levels in the subsequent $12$ hours (prediction window).
-Each sample datapoint therefore contains 24 consecutive timesteps, first $12$ hours for context and the last $12$ hours for prediction.
-We normalize each datapoint separately as follows: first we calculate the mean and standard deviation of the inundation values in the context window, then we standardize the inundation values in both the context and prediction window using the calculated mean and standard deviation.
-In addition to the inundation data, we used digital elevation data \citep{DigitalElevation2021} for the same area.
-We resampled the elevation data to the same resolution of $30m \times 30m$ and then aligned it with our inundation data.
+We have used 81 days of data for training, 1 day of data for validation, and 7 days of data for testing.
+Training data points are sampled by following the process described in Section `\dflood{} Method (Training)'.
+We use a context window of $12$ hours.
+During testing, we predict the inundation levels in the subsequent $12$ hours.
+Inundation values are standardized based on the mean and standard deviation of the inundation values in the training data.
+Elevation values are standardized separately based on the mean and standard deviation of the elevation values in the study area.